Food distribution scheduled

-CLARION - Clarion First Presbyterian Church, 700 Wood St., will distribute food boxes on Wednesday from 1 to 3 p.m. or while supplies last.
-The boxes contain a variety of meat, vegetables and dairy products.
+CLARION - Clarion First Presbyterian Church, 700 Wood St., will distribute free food bags from 2 to 4 p.m., or while supplies, on Thursday.
+The bags contain a wide variety of food staples, but also, meat, dairy and vegetables.
+Participants are asked to park in the church parking lot and walk, if able, to the office building door to receive the food.
+No pre-registration required.

-UPMC Northwest is pressing hard on state health officials to provide large shipments of COVID-19 vaccine in an effort to begin scheduling clinics to administer the vaccine.

 - From staff reports